leoshimo/vrs/tools/visuals/README.md

-The browser checks build the production site beneath `/vrs/`, inspect all five pages in light/dark at six widths in Chromium and WebKit, and exercise navigation, copying, motion controls, reduced motion, no JavaScript, and missing WebGL.
+The browser checks build the production site beneath `/vrs/`, inspect all five pages in light/dark at six widths in Chromium and WebKit, and exercise navigation, copying, reduced motion, no JavaScript, missing WebGL, and README banner proportions.
 Screenshots and the report go into ignored `tools/visuals/artifacts/`.
 Check the branch README on GitHub as well: its image selection is controlled by GitHub's Markdown renderer, separately from the documentation site.